bcgov/PaymentCommonComponent/docs/access.md

 #### Getting access to secrets and ssh keys:

-Once you have access to AWS LZ2 platform, login to the any of the environemtns to get access to the follwing:
+Once you have access to AWS LZ2 platform, login to the any of the environments to get access to the follwing:

 - Terraform secret keys
 - Database passwords
 - SSH keys for BCM SFTP
-- AWS Service Account Tokens
+- AWS Local Config - Service Account Tokens
+- Minio Local Config